endoflife-date/endoflife.date/products/pixel.md

 In December 2024, Google updated the information page for software updates to extend the support period for all Pixel 6 and Pixel 7 phones, as well as the Pixel Fold, to five years of both software and security updates.

-The end date for guaranteed Android version updates is indicated in the 'Active Support' column.